annndiga/My-first-project/README.md

 Make sure to update your frontend application or code to use the appropriate API endpoints for fetching and manipulating data.

+##Project link.
+The live link is at https://annndiga.github.io/My-first-project---SIA_SIA-SHOP/

 ## API Endpoints
 1. Product data: https://fakestoreapi.com/products